enviodev/docs/docs/simple-bank.md

 - GraphQL Schema (defaults to `schema.graphql`)
 - Event Handlers (defaults to `src/EventHandlers.*` depending on the language chosen)

-These files are auto-generated according to a template by running `npx envio init` command.
+These files are auto-generated according to a template by running `envio init` command.

 ## Configuration Setup